hpieterse/zt-devices/README.md

 - I could be more selective in the data being returned from the API.
 Only returning data that is needed by the front end.
 In this case, the API is only intended to be used by this specific frontend, so it can be optimised.

+### Localization

+It is a good idea to think about localization and translations from the start.
+In my experience the cost of adding it later is much higher that doing it from the start.

 ### UI Improvements

 Here are some small changes to the UI that I would suggest: